simgooder/gohobo/site/blog/_posts/2016-06-08-travel-smarter-sharing-economy.markdown

 Some of my top travel experiences came out of spontaneity and opportunity.
 There are some opportunities you just can't pass up, and if you're not prepared for a little bit of leniency in your plans, you _will_ miss out.
 Always be prepared for a change of plans.
 This is some of the most valuable travel advice I ever received.

 ## Stick to the side roads
-By avoiding the traditional travel booking traps, and keeping our minds open, we're already on our way to travelling smarter.
-Next, let's explore what community and the sharing economy have to offer the travel industry.
+By avoiding the traditional travel booking traps, and keeping our minds open, we're already on our way to smarter travel.
+Next, let's explore what community and the [sharing economy](https://www.fastcompany.com/1747551/sharing-economy "Fast Company - The Sharing Economy") have to offer the travel industry.
 On such a large scale, these ideas are rather new to the travel industry as a whole and are truly changing the face of travel all over the world.
 Those familiar with AirBnB and Uber, know that these services alone have made travel much more enjoyable and affordable.
-The downside is that with their popularity growth has come more obstacles (like [harsh regulation](http://globalnews.ca/news/2685575/uber-threatens-to-leave-quebec-if-government-regulates-services/)), and higher pricing, which has proven a deterrent for some.
+The downside is that with their popularity growth has come more obstacles (like harsh regulation), and higher pricing, which has proven a deterrent for some.

 Alongside these giants, many other more convenient sharing economy services have grown and crashed and withstood the test of time.
 Many of these services fly under the radar of governments, avoiding regulation and price-gouging as the other giants have suffered.

 ## Ridesharing
-If you're familiar with [GoHobo](http://gohobo.co), you know we're huge fans of ridesharing.
+If you're familiar with [GoHobo](http://gohobo.co "Affordable travel for everyone!"), you know we're huge fans of ridesharing.
 From hitchhiking to carpooling it's all great.
 With services like [HitchPlanet](https://www.hitchplanet.com/), [Kangaride](http://www.kangaride.com/), and [TransferCar](https://www.transfercarus.com/), we've got all the bases covered.
 There's no longer a need to call fourteen people on Kijiji, and pray you actually get picked up so you can make it to your sister's birthday party.
 Need a ride between cities, or across the country?
 Hitchplanet has your back.
 With an intuitively designed app, they make it super convenient for anyone looking for a ride or offering rides in your area.
 Riders and drivers are up-front about the cost, number of seats, and the pickup and dropoff times and the community behind it keeps everyone accountable.
 For regular carpooling, Kangaride offers reliable options with regular schedules, up-front costs, quality control and member ratings.
 For long distance one-way road trips, TransferCar rolls in North America and Australia and boasts "free" rental vehicles across both countries.
 Cars and RV's can cost anywhere from 1$ to 5$ per day, with fuel, insurance, and extra expenses covered.